norahpack/flixster1/README.md

 Describe any challenges encountered while building the app.

+-I had challenges configuring Git because the walkthrough was a different version of Android Studio that gave me many challenges and I spent about an hour or two alone trying to push to GitHub

+-I had trouble configuring the posterPath to include the size, I was confused on how to do this and again spent many hours on this line alone because I couldn't find any guidance on how to do it besides vague descriptions.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing